Garvan-Data-Science-Platform/hpci/README.md

   - --port       *port declaration - typically 22*
   - --publickey  *local filepath for ssh public key*
-  - --privatekey *local filepath for ssh private key*
+  - --privatekey *local filepath for ssh private key* schedule       *to schedule a job on HPC*
   - --script     *local filepath of `.pbs` script to accomany the `qsub` command*
   - --logFile    *remote filepath of logfile produced by `.pbs` script to copy back to local system*
   - -c           ***Optional*** *Configuration in the form of `KEY1=VALUE1,KEY2=VALUE2` that is passed to `qsub` when submitting the job*

+  OR

+  - --user       *username on remote system*
+  - --host       *IP address or domain name or remote host*
+  - --port       *port declaration - typically 22*
+  - --publickey  *local filepath for ssh public key*
+  - --privatekey *local filepath for ssh private key* exec "command" *to run a command on HPC*

 ## Testing in CI